aluiziolira/go-scrape-books/README.md

 make run ARGS="-pages 20 -parallel 8"
 ```

-With the defaults the scraper captures 50 catalog pages (~1000 books) in roughly 9–10 seconds on a modern laptop (≈100 items/second).
-Increase `-parallel` for higher throughput, but be mindful of the demo site's rate limits.
+With the defaults the scraper captures 50 catalog pages (~1000 books) quickly; adjust `-parallel` for higher throughput, but be mindful of the demo site's rate limits.

 ## Sample Log Excerpt